What Makes ECDC Unique

 Families are encouraged to participate in their child’s educational experience at ECDC in a variety of ways.
 Parents can run and serve on the ECDC Board of Directors.
 Parents are invited to volunteer to help in the classroom, donate materials, serve as “experts” on a topic, be a parent helper on a field trip, wash toys, or make playdough.
 Families are encouraged to talk with their child’s teachers at drop off and pick up times.
 There are also thirty minute parent teacher conferences scheduled in the fall and the spring during which the child’s strengths, interests, friendships, needs and goals are discussed.
 Teachers share daily emails that include a summary of the day’s activities and events in addition to ways parents can support their child’s development at home, and also share the early childhood foundations (early childhood standards) they are focusing on for the current week.

 Field Trips & Special Visitors

 Enrichment Activities During the School Year

 ECDC provides several optional enrichment programs: Gymnastics, Creative Movement/Dance, and Ice Skating (4’s, 4/5’s, and Kindergarten).
 In addition, speech/language and hearing screenings are offered annually.
 Individual and Class Photos are taken each fall.

 Summer Day Camp

 ECDC offers a summer day camp program for children up to age 10.
-Children ages 4 and older go on a variety of field trips in the community and participate in recreational sessions including two weeks of swim lessons at Notre Dame.
+Children ages 4 and older go on walking trips on campus and participate in recreational sessions.
 All children have special activities scheduled throughout the week.
 Special activities include soccer, yoga, creative dramatics, sing-alongs, picnic lunches, recreational games, gardening, creative dramatics and Spanish.
 A variety of part time and full time schedules are available during the ECDC summer program at both ECDC program locations